keisukeito-code/SCPpaper/README.md

 gz files are available in GEO, Accession number: GSE304632

 ## Requirements
-OS: Windows 11
-R version: 4.2.0 (We have not verified whether running this code with a different version of R reproduces the same results as those reported in the paper.) dplyr version 1.1.4, Seurat version 5.4.0, cowplot version 1.2.0, ggplot2 version 4.0.1, patchwork version 1.3.2, Biomanager version 3.22, SeuratWrappers version 0.3.0, monocle3 version 1.2.9
+OS: Windows 11, R version: 4.2.0 (We have not verified whether running this code with a different version of R reproduces the same results as those reported in the paper.), dplyr version 1.1.4, Seurat version 5.4.0, cowplot version 1.2.0, ggplot2 version 4.0.1, patchwork version 1.3.2, Biomanager version 3.22, SeuratWrappers version 0.3.0, monocle3 version 1.2.9

 ## Notes
 In the code (e.g., saveRDS and readRDS), the "directory" indicates an arbitrary file path for saving or loading data; therefore, please modify it to your own desired directory.